 There are a multitude of clay sculpture techniques for ceramic artists to choose from.
 The possibility for expression is unlimited because the malleability of clay makes it possible to bend and shape it into any shape imaginable.
-From figure sculpting, to abstract ceramic sculpture, clay sculptors are making incredible ceramic sculpture.
+From figure sculpting, to large-scale ceramic sculpture, clay sculptors are making incredible ceramic sculpture.
 But as we all know, the malleability of clay can also present challenges.
 So today, we thought we would share some clay sculpture techniques and tips that will help you succeed!

 In today’s post, an excerpt from Sculpting and Handbuilding, Claire Loder gives some sculpture tips and shares a couple of clay sculpture techniques from two ceramic sculptors.- Jennifer Poellot Harnetty, editor.

 Sculpting is loosely defined by the building up of clay, rather than subtraction.
 This is a highly expressive way of working and at its most basic relies solely on the hands as tools.
 The term is used to define a huge working range, from intricate and intimate processes to a whole body experience.
 Sculptures in clay vary greatly in scale and style: from figurines delicately modelled with the thumb and forefinger in the palm of the artist’s hand, to vigorous works produced by hurling wet clay at a structure to build up form, and everything in between.
 Sculpting with clay can be fast and immediate, suited to large-scale pieces and outdoor works.
 It can also be small and expressive, conjuring up images of the first figures of ancient times, whose features were squeezed out of wet clay to resemble animals and human forms.
 Sculpting utilises the plasticity of clay.

 • Any clay can be sculpted.
 Grogged clay is better at supporting itself and ideal for large sculptures, while finer clays are good for small-scale work.
 It is worth experimenting with different clays, as sculpting is often a highly tactile experience; the physical qualities of one clay may suit you more than those of another.